 6. Go on a wintry wander

-7. Explore over 200 intriguing things to do at We The Curious
+7. Choose from 200 intriguing things to do at We The Curious

-Image - We The Curious planetarium.
-Credit Lee Pullen
+Image - We The Curious.
+Credit Lisa Whiting

 8. Hit the shops at Cabot Circus

 Find high street shops galore as well as a giant Father Christmas under the huge shell-shaped glass roof of Cabot Circus.
-The three-storey Harvey Nichols, Hotel Chocolat, Yankee Candle and Pandora are just a handful of the stores that are ideal for gift shoppers.
-When dinner time arrives, there’s a host of much-loved chain restaurants to choose from, such as Piccolino, The Real Greek, Five Guys, and Côte Brasserie in Quakers Friars.
+The new three-storey Marks & Spencer store, Harvey Nichols, Hotel Chocolat, and Pandora are just a handful of the stores that are ideal for gift shoppers.
+When dinner time arrives, there’s a host of much-loved chain restaurants to choose from, such as Wingstop, The Real Greek, Five Guys, Six by Nico, and Côte Brasserie.

 Image - Cabot Circus